AbhishekCdr/Node-Practice/MvcArch/Readme.md

 > Apply business rules and logic.
 > Notify the View of any data changes so that the display can be updated.

-View: The fontend or graphical user interface (GUI)
+VIEW: The fontend or graphical user interface (GUI)

 -> Responsibilities: